apple1417/bl-sdk-mods/Readme.md

 This mod will create other mods in the sdk mod menu for each seed you generate, only one of which can be active at a time.
 If you want to share a seed with friends, select the main mod, open the settings file, and copy paste it over into their settings file.

 If you want to spoil yourself you can also generate a dump of the exact mission progression.

 Compatible with both BL2 and TPS.

+### User Feedback
+THIS IS NOT A MOD BY ITSELF, IT'S A LIBRARY OTHER MODS USE.

+Simple helper file for showing feedback to users.
+Adds functions/classes to let you show three types of messages:

+1. Small messages on the left of the screen, like those used for respawn cost messages.
+2. Messages in the middle of the screen that pause the game, like those used for the special edition item message on new characters.
+3. Dialog boxes with multiple options to choose from, like those used to select playthrough or to confirm quitting.

+Compatible with both BL2 and TPS.